telerik/winforms-docs/knowledge-base/import-data-from-excel.md

 Use the [RadSpreadProcessing]({%slug radspreadprocessing-overview%}) library to read the file and import the data from it.
 The example assumes that the first line contains the column names and below them is the data.

+>note In order to use the model of the **RadSpreadProcessing** library in your project, you need to add references to the following assemblies: [Assembly References](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/getting-started#assembly-references).

 #### Create Data table from an Excel file

 ````C#